hbracy/app.public.nonic/privacy.md

 - Port your data in a machine-readable format
 - Withdraw consent where processing is based on consent

-To exercise rights, use in-app settings where available or contact us at [your contact email].
+To exercise rights, use in-app settings where available or contact us.
 We may ask you to verify your identity before fulfilling requests.

 ### 6.1 Marketing Communications
 You can opt out of non-essential communications by using in-app controls or unsubscribe options in messages.
 We may still send service or transactional notices.